-Today’s POP RESCUE from a loveless future, is the 1985 debut Five Star album Luxury Of Life.
+Today’s POP RESCUE from a potentially loveless future, is the 1985 debut Five Star album Luxury Of Life.
 Does this album feel luxurious on the ears, or is it more of an ordinary life?
 Read on…

 This album saw the five Pearson siblings (Denise, Doris, Lorraine, Delroy, and Stedman) launch themselves as a kind of group alternative to Michael and Janet Jackson.
 Musically and stylistically, there are many similarities.